Zoomin, which helps enterprises extract answers from siloed technical documents, raises $52M

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-Zoomin, a platform that helps enterprises extract answers from across their array of product content, has raised $52 million in a series C round of funding.
+Zoomin, a platform that helps enterprises extract answers from across their product content, has raised $52 million in a series C round of funding.

-The so-called “knowledge orchestration” platform has amassed an impressive roster of clients since its inception six years ago, including Dell, McAfee, Imperva, and the now Adobe-owned Workfront, helping them make their vast pools of content easier to search and extract answers from.
-Indeed, businesses may have thousands of manuals, guides, training documents, online community discussions, and more, each created and managed by different teams in silos.
-Zoomin unifies all of this, serving as a sort of “white label” search engine that brings answers to wherever a company needs it.
+The “knowledge orchestration” platform has amassed an impressive roster of clients since its inception six years ago, including Dell, McAfee, Imperva, and the now Adobe-owned Workfront, helping make their vast pools of content easier to search and extract answers from.
+Businesses may have thousands of manuals, guides, training documents, online community discussions, and more, each created and managed by different teams in silos.
+Zoomin unifies all of these parts, serving as a sort of white-label search engine that delivers answers wherever a company needs them.

-“Every enterprise generates hundreds to hundreds-of-thousands of pages of product content meant to help customers utilize products to their fullest potential,” Zoomin CEO and cofounder Gal Oron told VentureBeat.
+“Every enterprise generates hundreds to hundreds of thousands of pages of product content meant to help customers utilize products to their fullest potential,” Zoomin CEO and cofounder Gal Oron told VentureBeat.
 “This content is constantly evolving and growing in volume alongside the products it supports.
 But most of the time, the product content experience is severely lacking — it fails to provide customers product information in an easily accessible, seamless way across the range of channels where they are looking for it.
 When customers can’t find relevant information quickly and easily, this limits product adoption and onboarding and leads to frustrated customers, creating churn and burdening customer support teams.”

-For example, a company might use Zoomin to build a technical resource center similar to a intranet, where employees can search for all manner of business documentation such as financials or how-to guides that are spread across different locations.
-Zoomin bakes in a bunch of useful features such as content filters, auto-suggestions, recommendations, and other tools that users are likely accustomed to from other search platforms they use.
+For example, a company might use Zoomin to build a technical resource center similar to an intranet — where employees can search for all manner of business documentation, such as financials or how-to guides that are spread across different locations.
+Zoomin bakes in a bunch of useful features, including content filters, auto-suggestions, recommendations, and other tools users are likely accustomed to from other search platforms they use.

 Alternatively, a company may elect to deploy Zoomin directly inside one of their own applications as a widget that offers context-specific content.